crocsg/minetest_expo/README.md

 ### Installation

 To install it copy the downloaded folder (see releases) to the /mods/ folder of your server.
-(The mod uses [*luasocket*](http://w3.impa.br/~diego/software/luasocket/).
-Releases include a copy of it.
-If installing from source, you will need to install it manually.)

-To allow downloading images at runtime the mod needs to get added to the *trusted_mods* in the minetest.conf.
+To allow downloading finding images at runtime the mod needs to get added to the *trusted_mods* in the minetest.conf.
 Add this line to your minetest.conf:
 `"secure.trusted_mods = presentations"`

 Once ingame you will need the "presentations" privilage to edit/add displays.
-`/grant username presentations`
+`/grant username expopriv`